-Welcome to another Wacky Wednesday project – a fun puppy puppet made out of toilet rolls.
+Welcome to another Wacky Workshops project – a fun puppy puppet made out of toilet rolls.

 My last few projects have concentrated on using recyclable materials you probably already have on hand.
 If you haven’t already seen them, check out Get Organised With These Great Recycling Projects and Marble Run Fun So Easy to Make.

 This week’s project is no different.
 It’s easy to make a fun puppet playmate with some cardboard tubes and string.

 - Thick string, rope or wool – about 80 cm long

 - 2 x paddle pop sticks – or you could use sticks from a branch

 - Hole punch